 Notice Paul’s words in 1 Corinthians 6:11 above: “Such were some of you…” See, we are comfortable and content in the American evangelical South to point the finger at the “ungodly” (which reminds us of the Pharisees and their “unclean” enemies).
 What we hate to do, though, is to turn the microscope inward and examine our own hearts.
 You and I, before we met Christ, were on that unrighteous list.
 We were immoral idolaters.
 We sat on the throne of our lives and did as we pleased.
 BUT…and here is the Good News…if we are in Christ, everything is different.
 Paul explains it this way: “But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”

-2 Corinthians 5:17 explains that when one comes to Christ, he is a new creation.
+In 2 Corinthians 5:17, Paul explains that when one comes to Christ, he is a new creation.
 The old is gone and the new has come.
-When we accept God’s grace, we have what theologians like to call a “regenerated” heart.
+When we accept God’s grace, we have what theologians call a “regenerated” heart.
 That means that it is new.
 We are no longer sinners by nature and identity.
-We are followers of Christ by grace and by ADOPTION.
+We are followers of Christ by grace and by adoption.
 We are adopted as sons and daughters of Christ.
 What a concept!
 Romans 8:31-39 explains that this hope is secure because Christ does all the work!
 He elects, saves, and sanctifies.
 And we live for him because of his incredible grace.

 Andrew was lost without Christ.
 He struggled with some specific sins that he just could not seem to break.
 He decided one day to fall on Christ, receive his gift of grace, and live for him forever.
 Everything goes well for a while.
 Andrew feels free.
 But one day, the opportunity to slip back into that old lifestyle of sin presents itself to Andrew and he struggles.
 He thinks, “God, why haven’t you taken this from me?
 Am I really saved?”
 Sometimes Andrew is good and stands his spiritual ground.
 But sometimes, he is not and slips into that old sin.